Usage Guide#

 self.api_base = f"{self.base_url}/api/cdb_rest"

-def get_payloads(self, gt_name, major_iov, minor_iov, payload_type=None):
+def get_payloads(self, gt_name, major_iov, minor_iov, shape=None):

-"""Get payloads for a specific global tag and IOV."""
+"""Get payloads for a specific global tag and IOV.

 params = {